kilpkonn/msc-thesis/main.typ

   ],
 ) <standardml-dfs-steps>

-Now let's take a look at the algorithm that uses BFS for to handle the goals.
+Now let's take a look at the algorithm that uses BFS to handle the goals.
-The first iteration is the same as described above after which we have two subgoals to fill.
+The first iteration is the same as described above, after which we have two subgoals to fill.
 ```hs
 (?1 : [a], ?2 : a -> String)
 queue = [[?1, ?2]]
 ```

-As we are always working on the head element of the queue we are still working on ```hs ?1```.
+As we are always working on the head element of the queue, we are still working on ```hs ?1```.
-Once again we use `mk_list_foo` to transform the first subgoal to ```hs ?3 : Foo``` but this time we also insert another problem collection to the queue where we use `mk_list_bar` instead.
+Once again, we use `mk_list_foo` to transform the first subgoal to ```hs ?3 : Foo```, but this time we also insert another problem collection into the queue, where we use `mk_list_bar` instead.
 We also propagate the information to other subgoals so that we constrain ```hs ?2``` to either ```hs Foo -> String``` or ```hs Bar -> String```.
 ```hs
 (mk_list_foo(?3 : Foo), ?2 : Foo -> String)